-It's important to know the amount of the balance transfer fee before you accept the offer and transfer your balance.
+Weighing the balance transfer fee against any other promotional terms can help you decide whether to accept a credit card offer and transfer your balance to the new card.
 You can find the amount of the balance transfer fee in the credit card disclosure in the section with other credit card fees.

-There is no cap on the amount of the balance transfer fee credit card issuers charge, so your fee could be more than $100 if you're transferring a big balance.
+There is no cap on the amount of the balance transfer fee for the vast majority of credit cards that offer balance transfers, so your fee could be hundreds of dollars if you're transferring a big balance.

 Typically, the goal of transferring a balance is to save money on interest, particularly if you're applying for a balance transfer with a promotional APR.
 Replacing the interest with a high balance transfer fee may not allow you to save much money.
 If the balance transfer fee is higher than the amount of interest you would have paid on the current credit card, transferring the balance isn't worth it.
 You can use a credit card payoff calculator to estimate the amount of interest you'll pay under your current credit card terms.